LidarEngineering/ParakeetLidar/Documentation/Readme.md

-This folder contains documentation for the Parakeet Lidar New Version Added April 26, 2023
+This folder contains documentation for the Parakeet Lidar and the Parakeet Zone Controller New Parakeet Test Viewer Version Added April 26, 2023 New Parakeet Zone COntroller Added March 26, 2024